muratk3n/thirdwave/en/README.md

 ---

+Not everything needs to be fun, or "visibly fun" as seen from outside.
+Electricity is fun and interesting, there can be sparks, current, voltage wooohooo!
+But it is an inefficient way of delivering energy.
+Gases are better.
+If we keep banging on the "fun stuff", we are making a pedagogical mistake, plus might burden, condemn the next generation to inefficient, bizarre solutions.

+---

 Here is what's wrong with the current science / scifi entertaiment relationship.
 There are many solutions to Einstein's field equations.
 There are many interpretations of quantum mechanics.
 But